-Ceramics are one of the most common and durable artifacts on many archaeological sites throughout the world, and they are important material for understanding past societies and cultures.
-The analysis of ceramics often forms a cornerstone of archaeological research programs and have been the basis for investigations of a wide range of topics such as diet, cuisine, chronology, technological change, social learning, social boundaries, kinship, trade and exchange, migration, and demography, to name a few.
+Ceramics are one of the most common and durable artifacts on many archaeological sites throughout the world and they are important material for understanding past societies and cultures.
+The analysis of ceramics often forms a cornerstone of archaeological research programs and is the basis for investigations of a wide range of topics such as diet, cuisine, chronology, technological change, social learning, social boundaries, kinship, trade and exchange, migration, and demography, to name a few.

-Archaeological Ceramics is a graduate-level seminar in the analysis of pottery.
-In this sense the course title is a misnomer-we will deal nearly exclusively with low-fired, unglazed, and unvitrified pottery.
+Archaeological Ceramics is a graduate-level seminar in the analysis and interpretation of pottery.
+In this sense the course title is a misnomer-we will consider low-fired, unglazed, and unvitrified pottery nearly exclusively.
 We will review a wide variety of analytical approaches to pottery, but the emphasis is on technological and functional (i.e. "technofunctional") approaches.
 The course is organized around a "life cycle" perspective that begins with the selection of clay and temper and follows the manufacture, use, discard, and recycling trajectories of alternative vessel technologies.
-We will focus on topics such as the mechanical performance of pastes, design specifications, vessel forms, use alteration, and assemblage formation processes.
+We will focus on topics such as the mechanical performance of fabrics (pastes), design specifications, vessel forms, use alteration, and assemblage formation processes.
 Ethnoarchaeological and experimental research provide the criteria for understanding the decisions and behaviors linked to pottery.
-We will also review briefly some of the analytical techniques used to study pottery provenance and use.
+We will also review some of the analytical techniques used in paste analysis and the study of pottery provenance.